informatics-lab/url-shortener/README.md

 git clone https://github.com/met-office-lab/url-shortener.git
 cd url-shortener
 npm install
-node index.js
+node src/index.js # Or `nodemon src/index.js` for auto restarts on code changes
 ```

 ## Usage
-Once a short code has been created just visit http://domain.tld/<short> and you will be redirected to the specified url.
+Once a short code has been created just visit http://domain.tld/:short and you will be redirected to the specified url.

 ## API